matt-curtis/personal-site/src/components/index/articles/stark.md

 - build our core accessibility engine that quickly finds and suggests solutions to issues in design files.
 (This engine powered 1000s of accessibility audits a day at companies like NASA, Google, and Microsoft.
 Did I say those names already?)

-- co-lead the development of one of Stark for Mac.
+- co-lead the development of Stark for Mac.
 Stark for Mac was built with 100% free-range SwiftUI at a time when there were few other apps doing that, which meant that if you found a bug, or tried to do something slightly unusual you were exactly what we'll all be when we die: alone.\
 \
 That got darker than I meant for it to be, but you get the idea.\
 \